raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 <h3 id="job_name">job_name</h3>

 This is the name of the AuditEngine job to differentiate it from other jobs, and determines where the files are stored.
-The format of the _job_name_ has been standardized internal to AuditEngine as **ST_County_YYYYMMDD**, where **ST** is the two-character state abbreviation, **County** is the County Name without spaces or special characters, and YYYYMMDD is the the data of the election when the polls closed.
+The format of the _job_name_ has been standardized internal to AuditEngine for the [Election](#election-record), such as **ST_County_YYYYMMDD**, where **ST** is the two-character state abbreviation, **County** is the County Name without spaces or special characters, and YYYYMMDD is the the data of the election when the polls closed.
 It may also have the two-digit country code as a preface, such as "US\_"

 Thus, **GA_Bartow_20201103** is the job for the 2020 General Election in Bartow County, GA.
 It is okay to add additional tags to the end, like **\_LAT** if it is the job to process the [Logic and Accuracy Test](#logic-and-accuracy-test-lat) ballot images in that same election, or for other purposes.
 NOTE: The job_name can't be changed very easily once it is set.
 It cannot have spaces or special characters other than underscore.
-See also _[Audit Job](#audit-job)_.
+See also _[Audit Job](#audit-job)_, *[Election](#election-record)*, and *[District](district-record)*.
+Sometimes, jobs may be created from other jobs using the 'clone_job' function.
+The name of the cloned job must have a similar name, with the same name given to the Election, and then a suffix modifier, like _clone, _functest, etc. For example, **GA_Bartow_20201103_clone**.

 <h3 id="job-settings">Job Settings</h3>